SocietyForArtisticResearch/rc-pandoc-help/01-profile.md

 * __Share__ Change who can see and access this item.

 * __Self-publish__ Turn an exposition into a fixed state.
+<br/>Please note that publishing is a one-way action, *once published one can not unpublish*.
+If you want to keep the option of removing an exposition, do not use this option.

 * __Add to shortcut__ Add a compact link to this object on the top of your list.

-Please note that publishing is a one-way action, once published one can not  unpublish.
-If you want to keep the option of removing an exposition, do not use this option.

 * __Submit for publication__ Submit an exposition to a portal for publication.